About

 • B.A., Anthropology and Psychology, University of New Mexico (January 2010)

-In my current role in the Community Engagement Core, I aim to advance understanding of how local Indigenous knowledge and sciences can transform population-based health studies aimed at developing strategies to reduce risks and impacts from abandoned uranium mines (AUMs) on community land uses, air, water, and health.
-Through interdisciplinary collaboration with the environmental and biomedical research projects, and with community partners in Laguna Pueblo and the Navajo Nation, we are co-designing “interventions” to attenuate environmental health risks and impacts.
-Building on a tradition of social science collaboration in environmental health sciences, our aim is to show how the inclusion of diverse stakeholder perspectives, and Indigenous perspectives in particular, can positively improve multi-stakeholder environmental cleanup projects.
+In my current role in the UNM METALS Community Engagement Core, I aim to advance understanding of how local Indigenous knowledge, history, experiences, and methods can transform population-based health studies aimed at reducing risks from abandoned uranium mines (AUMs) on community land uses, air, water, and health.
+Through interdisciplinary collaboration with the environmental and biomedical research projects, and with community partners in Laguna Pueblo (K’awaíka) and the Navajo Nation (Diné Bikéyah), we are in the process of co-designing “interventions” to monitor and attenuate environmental exposures.